 Backstage at the Royal Opera House

-After lunch, why not spend some free time exploring the Markets and shops before you depart for home.
+After your tour, why not spend some free time exploring the Markets and shops before you depart for home.